NREL/OpenOA/readme.md

 - Read the [documentation](https://openoa.readthedocs.io/en/latest/).
 - Learn how to [contribute](contributing.md).

-This library provides a framework to study operational assessment (OA) methodologies that consume timeseries data from wind plants.
-Its development has been motivated by the National Renewable Energy Laboratory (NREL) Wind Plant Performance Prediction (WP3) Benchmarking (PRUF) project [^1], which developed an open source, baseline implementation of the 20-year annualized energy production (AEP) for plant-level performance assessment.
-It has grown to incororporate several more analyses, and a schema for time-series data from wind power plants.
+This library provides a framework for assessing wind plant performance using operational assessment (OA) methodologies that consume timeseries data from wind plants.
+Its development has been motivated by the Wind Plant Performance Prediction (WP3) Benchmark project, led by the National Renewable Energy Laboratory (NREL), which focuses on quantifying and understanding differences between the expected and actual energy production of wind plants.
+To support the WP3 Benchmark project, OpenOA was initially developed to provide a baseline implementation of a long-term operational annual energy production (AEP) estimation method.
+It has since grown to incorporate several more OA analysis methods, lower-level utility functions, and a schema for time-series data from wind power plants.

 > **Warning**
 OpenOA is a research software library and is released under a BSD-3 license.
 Please refer to the